-We have audited the accompanying financial statements of Pioneer Oil and Gas (the Company), which comprise the balance sheets as of September 30, 2022 and 2021, and the related statements of income, stockholders' equity, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Pioneer Oil and Gas (the Company), which comprise the balance sheets as of September 30, 2024 and 2023, and the related statements of operations, stockholders' equity, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of September 30, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of September 30, 2024 and 2023, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.